oyvindlr/PythonNeuralNetwork/README.md

 # PythonNeuralNetwork
-An implementation of a neural network in python
+An implementation of a neural network in pythonm, including backpropagation and training.
+This is a working example of how a neural network and its training can be implemented in python without the use of tensorflow or similar libraries.
+In reality, it is implemented as a an exercise in multiple technologies: pytest for unit testing python and numpy as a replacement for Matlab backpropagation in neural networks